Great care should be taken when containers are loaded on vessels

 Sounding pipes should be clear of debris or cargo

-The Swedish Club has provided lessons learned from an incident where water had entered cargo hold 1 of a bulker, causing wet damage. as part of its ongoing series into hatch cover incidents.
+The Swedish Club has provided lessons learned from an incident where water had entered cargo hold 1 of a bulker, causing wet damage and clogged sounding pipes.
+As part of its ongoing series into hatch cover incidents.

 A bulk carrier had a full cargo of zinc concentrate on board and was sailing from the west coast to the east coast of South America.
 When the vessel passed Cape Horn it experienced heavy weather of Beaufort scale 9 with green sea covering the cargo hold covers 1, 2 and 3.
 This continued for four days as the vessel battled the waves.
 The vessel had no weather routeing.